Analyzing data provided by smart business applications, such as CPQ and CRM, facilitates business forecasting and planning.

 What if CPQ could reach out beyond the confines of the enterprise to look at and interpret raw data related to geo-political events, weather and other factors that affect the supply chain for products the enterprise sells?

-What if CPQ could analyse regulatory activity and infer impacts on pricing, usage, manufacturing processes used or content included within the products your company produces?
+What if CPQ could analyze regulatory activity and infer impacts on pricing, usage, manufacturing processes used or content included within the products your company produces?

 How useful would it be to quote a price that’s good for several months without worrying about a hurricane blowing away your key supplier’s factory?
 How valuable would it be to confidently hold onto a price knowing your competition is months away from matching your offering’s capabilities or advantages?